Willie "Chick" Carter, one of Winston-Salem's first Black firefighters, has died. Carter was 95.

 "It is an honor to have interacted with him on numerous occasions, and I will miss his presence," Mayo said.
 "The firefighters in heaven are getting a first-class addition to their ranks."

 Black firefighters in Winston-Salem in the early 1950s faced obstacles.
 During that time, Fire Chief M.G.
-Brown was opposed having Black firefighters in the fire department, and tried to make life hard for those firefighters, Clark told the newspaper.
+Brown was opposed to having Black firefighters in the fire department, and tried to make life hard for those firefighters, Carter told the newspaper.

 "When we had our training, he didn't even give us fire gear to train in," Carter said.
 "We were training in civilian clothes."